codacy/docs/docs/organizations/managing-security-and-risk.md

 ![Security and risk management dependencies page](images/security-risk-management-dependencies-list.png)

 When viewing dependencies, you'll be presented with a list of the dependencies used by all repositories in your organization.
-For each dependency you'll be able to see how many repositories are making use of it, how many different versions you are using accross all repositories, as well as how many security findings were found due to the presence of that dependency.
+For each dependency, you'll be able to see how many repositories are making use of it, how many different versions you are using across all repositories, and how many security findings were found due to the presence of that dependency.

 You're also able to click any dependency to find out more information about it.

 ![Security and risk management dependency page](images/security-risk-management-dependencies-single.png)

  The dependency overview page offers a quick birds-eye view of that particular dependency.
-You'll be able to see all different versions that are being used, including which repository is using them, the oldest and most recent versions you're leveraging, as well as the highest criticaliy of security issues and the license applied to any particular version of that dependency.
+You'll be able to see all different versions that are being used, including which repository is using them, the oldest and most recent versions you're leveraging, as well as the highest criticality of security issues and the license applied to any particular version of that dependency.

 !!! important
     The dependency explorer is a timed business-tier feature!
-We'll be releasing it to every Pro user in the near future, but if in the meanwhile you want to learn about it, and other business features we're offereing or have planned [get in touch with us](https://www.codacy.com/pricing)!
+We'll be releasing it to every Pro user in the near future, but if in the meanwhile you want to learn about it, and other business features we're offering or have planned [get in touch with us](https://www.codacy.com/pricing)!